The midfielder insists the Spaniard is like any other top-level trainer and admits he would like a more attacking role upon his return from injury

-Thiago then went on to discuss his favorite position and revealed that he prefers a more advanced role to the position of holding midfielder.
+Thiago then went on to discuss his favourite position and revealed that he prefers a more advanced role to the position of holding midfielder.

-"I am happy to play in both positions, but a more advanced role where I play closer to the goal suits me best," he said.
+He added: "I am happy to play in both positions, but a more advanced role where I play closer to the goal suits me best."

-The Spain international recently underwent ankle surgery and will be out of action for at least eight weeks due to the knock, with Guardiola fearing it could be mid November before the 22-year-old returns.
+The Spain international recently underwent ankle surgery and will be out of action for at least eight weeks due to the knock, with Guardiola fearing it could be until halfway through November before the 22-year-old returns.

-Bayern drew 1-1 with Freiburg on Tuesday and plays Chelsea in the UEFA Super Cup final on Friday in Prague.
+Bayern drew 1-1 with Freiburg on Tuesday and play Chelsea in the Uefa Super Cup final on Friday in Prague.